chrisgrieser/nvim-lsp-endhints/README.md

 ## Usage
-The plugin automatically enables inlay hints when attaching to an LSP, there is nothing to do other than loading it.
+The plugin automatically enables inlay hints when attaching to an LSP, there is nothing to do other than loading plugin.
+This behavior can be disabled with `autoEnable = false`.

 ## Background
 - [The LSP specification stipulates that inlay hints have a fixed position in